-Faecal Microbiology Therapy (FMT) is therapy for recurrent and severe Clostridium Intractable Infection (C-Diff).
-C-Diff is a bacterium that is present in the intestines of some people, and their problems can range from a mild illness with diarrhoea to a severe, life-threatening condition requiring hospitalisation.
+Faecal Microbiology Therapy (FMT) is a therapy for recurrent and severe Clostridium Intractable Infection (C-Diff).
+C-Diff is a bacterium present in some people’s intestines, and their problems can range from a mild illness with diarrhoea to a severe, life-threatening condition requiring hospitalisation.

 There are some cases when a more suitable method is to place a sample of faeces on top, i.e. endoscopically, where the endoscope reaches the end of the stomach.

-In 2013, clinics began to receive samples from the frozen stool bank stored in medical centres, where they are in the right amount and are available for use if necessary.
-Donors undergo extensive screening with physical expertise, history studies and numerous analyses confirming current health.
+In 2013, clinics began to receive samples from the “frozen stool bank” stored in medical centres, where they are in the right amount and are available for use if necessary.
+Donors undergo extensive screening with substantial expertise, history studies and numerous analyses confirming current health.

 Experience the benefits of natural, gentle hair removal with Parkland Natural Health’s Brazilian waxing treatments.
 Full arm waxing usually removes hairs from the wrist to the elbow and up to the shoulder.
 This hair removal session lasts thirty minutes.